 - Maintain the grass and shrubs around homes and keep them short.
 This will create drier environments that are less suitable for blacklegged tick survival

 To know more about Lyme disease and other diseases caused by ticks, read Tick season in Manitoba: How to protect yourself from bites or the Government of Manitoba CDC (Tick-Borne Diseases) page.

 June to July is mosquito season in Manitoba.
-Insect repellent can be your friend.
+Insect repellent can be your friend when going outdoors.
 Apply it on your skin (on top of your sunscreen) or spray it on your clothing.
 If you don’t know what kind of insect repellent to buy, this article from CTV news can help you: Repelling mosquitoes: A guide to what works and what doesn’t.

 0 of 8 questions completed

 You have already completed the quiz before.
 Hence you can not start it again.

 You must sign in or sign up to start the quiz.

 You must first complete the following: